Abby Health's 2025 Inaugural Medical Conference

 The platform demonstration showed the how, but the afternoon sessions were dedicated to what we are committed to delivering — quality care.

 This began with an insightful keynote from Chief Medical Officer, Dr Ramu Nachiappan.
-Drawing on his 35 years of practice in Broken Hill, he spoke about the timeless principles of building patient trust.
+Drawing on his 35 years of practice in Broken Hill, he spoke about the timeless principles of building patient trust, themes echoed in our work on telehealth versus in-person care.

 “Trust is the bedrock of medicine, it is built in the small moments of connection.
 What I saw today was not a replacement for that relationship, but a powerful tool to enhance it.
 The Abby Care Platform gives clinicians the full context and the time to build the trust that is the very heart of medicine.”